Southern Quechua: Grammatical particles

 Particles are indeclinable: they do not accept suffixes.
-They are relatively rare, but the most common are arí 'yes' and mana 'no', although mana can take some suffixes, such as -n/-m (manan/manam), -raq (manaraq 'not yet') and -chu (manachu? 'or not?'), to intensify the meaning.
+They are relatively rare, but the most common are arí 'yes' and mana 'no', although mana can take some suffixes, such as -m (manam), -raq (manaraq 'not yet') and -chu (manachu? 'or not?'), to intensify the meaning.
 Other particles are yaw 'hey, hi', and certain loan words from Spanish, such as piru (from Spanish pero 'but') and sinuqa (from sino 'rather').

 Evidentiality

 The Quechuan languages have three different morphemes that mark evidentiality.
 Evidentiality refers to a morpheme whose primary purpose is to indicate the source of information.
 In Quechuan languages, evidentiality is a three-term system: there are three evidential morphemes that mark varying levels of source information.
 The markers can apply to first, second, and third persons.
-The chart below depicts an example of these morphemes from Wanka Quechua:
+The chart below depicts an example of these morphemes:

 The parentheses around the vowels indicate that the vowel can be dropped in when following an open vowel.
 For the sake of cohesiveness, the above forms are used to discuss the evidential morphemes.
 There are dialectal variations to the forms.
 The variations will be presented in the following descriptions.